Village of the Damned (1960)

 They see the bus a bit up the road, having ridden off into the ditch.
 The cop approaches, and as he nears, he passes out.

-Alan turns around to ge the authorities in on this, and quickly have the location surrounded and marked off.
+Alan turns around to get the authorities in on this, and quickly have the location surrounded and marked off.

-One of the soldiers gets into a gas masks, with a rope tied around him, to test the boundary.
-Once he passes out, the rest reel him back in like a heavy, sleeping fish.
+One of the soldiers gets into a gas mask, with a rope tied around him, to test the boundary.
+Once he passes out, the rest pull him back over the safety line.

 I didn't do much rewatching of the remake, so any parallels I catch are strictly from memory.
 The soldier testing the limits of the field is a solid and sensible scene to have recreated.